Topological Defect Formation Beyond the Kibble-Zurek Mechanism in Crossover Transitions with Approximate Symmetries

 During the out-of-equilibrium dynamics represented in Fig.~\ref{fig1}, the system displays the emergence of spatially coherent sub-domains where the order parameter takes the form $|\psi_i|e^{i\theta_i}$ with $i$ the index of the domain.
 A representation of this spatial structure is shown in the inset of Fig.~\ref{fig1}, where the colors indicate the value of the phase $\theta=\arg (\psi)$ in the two-dimensional box.
 Singularities in the phase $\theta$ emerge at the interfaces separating these sub-domains.
 These singularities correspond to topological defects with integer winding number $ \mathcal{W}=\frac{1}{2\pi} \oint_{\mathcal{L}} \theta d \mathbf{\ell}=\pm 1$.
 Defects with positive/negative charge are respectively vortices and anti-vortices, as indicated by blue and purple symbols in the inset of Fig.~\ref{fig1}.
 We can track numerically the number of defects formed during the out-of-equilibrium dynamics, $N,$ by inspecting the spatial structure of the order parameter at $t=\hat{t}$.

 In Fig.\ref{fig2}(a), we show the normalized number of defects $\hat{N}\equiv N/N(t_Q\rightarrow 0)$ (colored symbols) as a function of the quench rate $t_Q$ for different values of the explicit breaking parameter $h$.
 At $h=0$ (blue symbols), the data can be separated into three regime: (i) A fast-quench regime ($t_Q <t_c \approx 10^2$) where $\hat{N}$ is independent of $t_Q$ (blue background color).
-The physics behind this behavior has been recently explained in \cite{PhysRevLett.130.060402}. (ii) An intermediate crossover region that interpolates between the fast and slow quench regimes ($10^2<t_Q<10^3$). (iii) a slow-quench regime, $t_Q>10^3$, where the number of defects follows the KZ scaling $\hat{N} \propto t_Q^{-0.5}$ (yellow background color).
+The critical quench timescale \( t_c \) arises already in ideal second-order phase transitions, where it scales as $t_c \sim \epsilon_f^{-(z\nu + 1)}$, with \( \epsilon_f \) quantifying the proximity of the final quench endpoint to the critical point and \( z \) and \( \nu \) denoting the critical exponents of the transition.
+More specifically, for thermal phase transitions one has \( \epsilon_f \sim (T_c - T_f) \), where \( T_f \) is the temperature reached at the end of the dynamical quench (see inset in Fig.~\ref{fig1}).
+Within the Ginzburg--Landau formalism, \( \epsilon_f \) is controlled by the value of the phenomenological parameter \( \alpha(t) \) reached at the end of the quench, which is set for simplicity to \( \alpha_f = -1 \) in all our simulations.
+The universal breakdown of KZ scaling in the fast-quench regime has been thoroughly analyzed and explained in Ref.~\cite{PhysRevLett.130.060402}, to which we refer for further details. (ii) An intermediate crossover region that interpolates between the fast and slow quench regimes ($10^2<t_Q<10^3$). (iii) A slow-quench regime, $t_Q>10^3$, where the number of defects follows the KZ scaling $\hat{N} \propto t_Q^{-0.5}$ (yellow background color).

 By increasing the explicit breaking parameter $h$, several features emerge.
 First, the number of defects $\hat{N}$ decreases with $h$.
 As prove in detail in the following, this can be easily rationalized by the fact that the correlation length $\hat \xi$ increases with $h$.
 Intuitively, this can explained by the fact that explicit breaking tends to make the condensate uniform in space (see \textit{End Matter} for more details).
 In fact, in the limit of large $h$, the order parameter is totally homogeneous, leaving no space for the creation of topological defects, that become somehow ill-defined far away from the spontaneous symmetry breaking limit.